 Facilitators demonstrate a model project process that educators can replicate in their classrooms, including how to introduce a project and its requirements, the brainstorming process, group formation, storyboarding, strategies for maximizing group dynamics, and feedback and assessment.
 Trainers model the coaching, facilitation, and assessment skills the participating educators will need to lead successful projects in their classrooms.

 Finally, we give them time to return to their teacher roles and develop the unit plan.
-This may include building graphic organizer work sheets to build foundations, creating introductory movies and presentations, using Recipes4Success to develop My Books that include necessary technology skills, and creating rubrics to support assessment.
+This may include building graphic organizer work sheets to build foundations, creating introductory movies and presentations, and creating rubrics to support assessment.

 To complete the workshop, we ask participants to formally present their projects to the rest of the group.
 During this presentation, they must present their samples as if they are students.
 The facilitator modelseffective feedback, asking questions to highlight learning that occurred during the process, and soliciting audience comments on the summative work.
 Workshop participants also share their entire plans and any challenges they think they will encounter and what they have planned to overcome those obstacles.